StevenTammen/bibledocs.org/content/about-the-site/frequently-asked-questions/index.md

 This site is dedicated to Bible teaching, offered freely to all; this is a ministry of grace.
 Traditionally, .com domains were the province of commercial entities, while .org domains were the province of nonprofits.
 Over time, many people started using .coms for everything, including nonprofit work, and they became more dominant.

-However, since it seems to me that .org domains do not present recognizability problems for people who are less technically savvy (contrast less well-known alternate global top level domains like .io and .co, as used by some startups), and are unambiguous with respect to commercial intent (unlike .com domains), it makes sense for this site, which is firmly in the nonprofit camp, to use a .org domain.
+However, since it seems to me that .org domains do not present recognizability problems for people who are less technically savvy (contrast less-well-known alternate global top level domains like .io and .co, as used by some startups), and are unambiguous with respect to commercial intent (unlike .com domains), it makes sense for this site, which is firmly in the nonprofit camp, to use a .org domain.

 ### Why have fancy web design?
 Does the shininess take away from the content?